 - Take inventory of our previous experiences and skills.
 While repetition is powerful, it provides less advancement to those already proficient and potentially takes venturers to the point of boredom or rebellion rather than the intended destination.

 - Check our resources.
 Be sure we have the time and equipment necessary.

 - Sequence activities to both intrigue us and keep us engaged.

-- Continuously evaluate the need for in-route assistance and appropriate selection of alternative experiences that could come next.
+- Evaluate the need for in-route assistance and appropriate selection of alternative experiences that could come next.

-- Provide guidance and information as needed, but not when unneeded.
+- Support with guidance and information as needed, but not when unneeded.

 - Encourage focus, effort, and continuation.